 Due to the the nature of military service, many Veterans have Post Traumatic Stress Disorder, or PTSD.
 The disruptive nature of this disorder and its adverse effect on Veterans’ lives entitles them to apply for disability compensation.
 Even if you have a strong case, you may receive a rejection for your initial PTSD claim.

 If you are a veteran who has PTSD and the Regional Office or Board rejects your PTSD claim, you can file for an appeal.
 You can use the VA Form 21-0958 – Notice of Disagreement if disagreeing with the Regional Office.
 The PDF file is available for download through the VA.gov website.
-If you need help filling out the form or have questions about the PTSD appeals process, contact the attorneys at Berry Law Firm for assistance.
+If you need help filling out the form or have questions about the PTSD appeals process, contact the attorneys at Berry Law for assistance.

 The Department of Veterans Affairs launched the MyVA portal to provide disability benefits information.
 MyVA was designed to make it easier to coordinate between veterans and service providers, as well as search for relevant information.
 Available through the VA.gov website, the MyVA portal was built to enhance the disability claims process.